 The doctor also checks muscle tone by moving the limb passively.
 Resistance to passive movement (called passive resistance) may be decreased when the nerve leading to the muscle is damaged.
 Resistance to such movement may be increased when the spinal cord or brain is damaged.

-If a person is weak, doctors also tap the person's muscle tendon with a rubber hammer to check reflexes Reflexes When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more .
+If a person is weak, doctors also tap the person's muscle tendon with a rubber hammer to check reflexes Reflexes When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more .
 Reflexes may be slower than expected when the nerve leading to the muscle is damaged.
 Reflexes may be more rapid than expected when the spinal cord or brain is damaged.